ENG517/Topic-Model-3/README.md

-# DITA Topic Model - ENTER TITLE OF PROJECT HERE
+# DITA Topic Model - An Introduction to Stardew Valley

 This repo contains a DITA topic model (TM) related to teaching users how to play "Stardew Valley", a PC video game, and how to set up their new save, as well as begin farming at the start of the game (which occurs in the spring).